googleads/aw-reporting/README.md

 # AdWords API Reporting Sync

 :warning: **WARNING: This project is no longer maintained.
 This repository will be removed on or after 15th May 2021.
-See the [Google Ads API Documentation](https://developers.google.com/google-ads/api/docs/start) to learn more about using the Google Ads API.
-If you have questions about this project, reach out to us on the [Google Ads API Forum](https://developers.google.com/adwords/api/community/).**
+See the [Google Ads API Documentation](https://developers.google.com/google-ads/api/docs/start) to learn more about using the Google Ads API.**

 ## Overview